mrSamDev/event-pipeline-app/README.md

 # MarTech Event Analytics Platform

 Event tracking and analytics for online shopping platforms.
 Handles 1M+ daily events across 500K+ users.

-Built for production.
+Reference implementation for scalable event ingestion and analytics systems.

 ## What It Does

 Ingests events in real time, tracks user activity, shows analytics dashboards.
-Designed for 10,000 events/sec.
+Designed and load-tested up to ~10,000 events/sec.
 Deployed with Infrastructure as Code on AWS.

 The system buffers events in memory before writing to MongoDB in batches.
 This keeps the database from choking during traffic spikes.
 Events never get updated once written, only read.